Myth #1 - Palliative care makes death occur sooner

-Fact: Palliative care does not hasten death.
+Fact: Palliative care does not make death occur sooner.
 It provides comfort and the best quality of life from diagnosis of an advanced illness until end of life.

 See also: Palliative Care: Dispel the myth of hastening death